gabrielrbernardi/BOCADocumentation/README.md

 apt-get install maratona-linguagens
 ```
 After this, you can run autojudge by typing `sudo boca-autojudge`.
 If you prefer, this tool can be run in the background.
 To make this, nohup can be used.
 To use this, you can run `sudo nohup boca-autojudge &` on the terminal and hit the enter key.

+### External Auto Judges
+With this type of setup, you could run a self-judging system using another machine, which could be dedicated to judging contest exercises.

+To run it, you will install BOCA on this machine ([Follow previous steps](#boca-installation)).
+After the installation is completed, you will have to configure a single file, which points the self-trial connection to the main machine.
+The machine
+running the dedicated self-trial need not be the second machine in the replication steps.

+Firstly, you will need to run the following commands as a superuser.

+1. Locate the `conf.php` file.
+By default, it can be found at `/var/www/boca/src/private`.
+      ```
+      sudo su
+      cd /var/www/boca/src/private
+      ```
+2. Open the file using your preferred text editor.
+      ```
+      nano conf.php
+      ```
+3. Locate the line containing `$conf["dbhost"]=`.
+Replace the contents of this line (under `localhost`) with the IP address of the machine running the BOCA database.
+Insert this IP address under double quotes
+      ```
+      $conf["dbhost"]="BOCADatabaseIPAddress";
+      ```
+4. Verify that the port the database is on, on the main machine, is the default (port 5432).
+Otherwise, overwrite this information in the file with the current port.

+5. Insert the credentials that will be used to connect to this database.
+Locate the line that contains `$conf["dbpass"]=` and insert the password of the primary database, to connect to him.
+Insert this password under double quotes.
+    ```
+    $conf["dbpass"]="SecretPassword";
+    ```
+6. Insert the credentials that will be used to connect to this database, with privileged permissions.
+Locate the line that contains `$conf["dbsuperpass"]=` and insert the password of the primary database, to connect to him.
+Insert this password under double quotes.
+    ```
+    $conf["dbsuperpass"]="SecretPassword";
+    ```

+7. By default, BOCA creates a user named `bocauser` and the password for him is the password that you set on the BOCA installation process.
+If you don't want to use this user, change this on `conf.php` (Locate the line that contains `$conf["dbhost"]="bocauser"` and the line that contains `$conf["dbsuperuser"]="bocauser"` and change this user to the user that you define).

+8. After these previous steps, the file should have the pieces of information that you've inserted, and look like this:
+    ```
+    $conf["dbhost"]="BOCADatabaseIPAddress";
+    $conf["dbport"]="5432";

+    $conf["dbname"]="bocadb"; // name of the boca database

+    $conf["dbuser"]="bocauser"; // unprivileged boca user
+    $conf["dbpass"]="SecretPassword";

+    $conf["dbsuperuser"]="bocauser"; // privileged boca user
+    $conf["dbsuperpass"]="SecretPassword";
+    ```
+9. Save this file.
+After this, the connection of auto-judge will be on the main BOCA database.

 ### Killing autojudge
 To kill autojudge that is running in the background, you can get the PID value and terminate this process.